 Step 2: Backup

 Although we’re not anticipating any problems, it’s good practice to back up your crucial data before doing any kind of hardware alteration.
-We’ve covered some great options for backup here, and here in our directory.
+We’ve covered some great options for backup here.

 Step 3: Open The case